NHL on Sportsnet: Ultra high-definition

 On October 5, 2015, Rogers announced that it planned to produce 101 Sportsnet telecasts in 4K ultra-high-definition format in 2016, including "marquee" NHL games.

 Beginning with a January 23, 2016 Toronto Maple Leafs/Montreal Canadiens game as part of Hockey Night in Canada, Sportsnet planned to broadcast 8 regular season games in the 2015–16 season in 4K—all of which were hosted by Toronto, Montreal or Ottawa, as well as two playoff games to be determined.
 At the time, Bell Media and Rogers Media via the joint venture Dome Productions shared the only 4K-capable production unit operating in Canada, which was being used for Toronto Raptors NBA basketball and NHL games being televised by TSN and Sportsnet.
 Sportsnet chose to upconvert non-4K content to the format in its telecasts, arguing that using only 4K footage would hinder the telecast's ability to provide storytelling.

 2026–38 contract

 On March 31, 2025, it was reported that Rogers was nearing an agreement to renew its contract for 12 additional seasons beginning in 2026–27; this contract would be valued at $11 billion, nearly double the value of the current deal.
 Rogers officially announced the agreement on April 2, 2025; most of the arrangements will remain similar to the current contract, although Rogers Sports & Media president Colette Watson noted that Rogers will have the ability to flex more regional games from the Sportsnet channels into national telecasts.
-It was not yet stated whether the sublicensing agreements with the CBC, TVA Sports, and Amazon will continue into the new contract, although Bettman expressed his hope for Rogers to continue sublicensing Hockey Night in Canada to the CBC.
+On June 16, 2026, the CBC and Rogers jointly announced that they would not renew the sublicensing agreement for Hockey Night.
+It was also reported that Rogers will make all NHL broadcasts exclusive to Sportsnet, and no longer carry any games on over-the-air television.

+Both Amazon Prime Video and TVA Sports renewed their sub-licensing agreements with Rogers for the entire 12 years, with Prime notably taking over the Wednesday Night Hockey window previously aired by Sportsnet, and adding rights to selected first- and second-round playoff series, as well as French-language rights to most of its games.
+Sportsnet will return to airing Monday Night Hockey, but it will be exclusive to premium tiers of Sportsnet's subscription streaming platform Sportsnet+.